eshun/Luckysheet/docs/guide/config.md

 ### loadUrl
 - Type: String
 - Default: ""
 - Usage: Configure the address of `loadUrl` and use it in conjunction with `loadSheetUrl`, which is generally used when the amount of data is large.
-You can also not use the interface parameters provided by Luckysheet, and use the [data](#data) parameter to prepare all table data for initialization in advance.
+You can also not use the interface parameters provided by sheet, and use the [data](#data) parameter to prepare all table data for initialization in advance.

-    Luckysheet will request the entire workbook data through ajax, and load all `celldata` in the worksheet data with status 1 by default, and load all the fields except the `celldata` field in the rest of the worksheets.
+    sheet will request the entire workbook data through ajax, and load all `celldata` in the worksheet data with status 1 by default, and load all the fields except the `celldata` field in the rest of the worksheets.
 However, considering that some formulas, charts and pivot tables will reference data from other worksheets, the front end will add a judgment.
 If the current worksheet references data from other worksheets, it will request data through the interface address configured by `loadSheetUrl` , And load the data of the related worksheets.
 Because `loadUrl` is only responsible for the current worksheet data, it is also necessary to configure `loadSheetUrl` as an interface for asynchronously loading data.

 ------------
 ### loadSheetUrl